Grevale History, Family Crest & Coats of Arms

 Early Notables of the Grevale family (pre 1700)

-(1628), reportedly shot by a...
-Another 48 words (3 lines of text) are included under the topic Early Grevale Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Grevale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grevale family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Grevales to arrive on North American shores: Ffrancis Grevill, who came to Virginia in 1620; John Grevill, a bonded passenger, who arrived in America in 1740; John Gravell, aged 16, who settled in Jamaica in 1685.